LeZheng/Owl-CL-document/CLHS-doc/22-Printer.md

 If true, an attempt is made to print an expression in such a way that it can be read again to produce an equal expression.
 (This is only a guideline; not a requirement.
 See *print-readably*.)

-For more specific details of how the value of *print-escape* affects the printing of certain types, see Section 22.1.3 (Default Print-Object Methods).
+For more specific details of how the value of *print-escape* affects the printing of certain types, see Section 22.1.3 (默认 Print-Object 方法).

 * 示例(Examples):